Mampuru/Cyber-WriteUps/Boogeyman_1 _[THM].md

 Answer the questions below
 1. What software is used by the attacker to host its presumed file/payload server?
+- Filter the packet with http and keyword of the URL where the file was hosted.
+- Follow the TCP stream of the filtered results and we could see in the response section the software used to host the file.
+- *Python*

 2. What HTTP method is used by the C2 for the output of the commands executed by the attacker?
+- We discovered the method used in the previous task.
+- *POST*

 3. What is the protocol used during the exfiltration activity?
+- We also discovered from the previous task that DNS lookup was used to exfiltrate a file.
+- *dns*

 4. What is the password of the exfiltrated file?
+- Filter in Wireshark packets with HTTP with a keyword containing the binary used to enumerate the SQLite database.
+- Follow the TCP stream.
+We see the SQL command used to retrieve the data from the table “NOTE”.
+Note that stream is at packet 749.
+- *%p9^3!lL^Mz47E2GaT^y*

 5. What is the credit card number stored inside the exfiltrated file?
+- Using Wireshark at first, I built a display filter that utilizes the info we got from the previous task: nslookup -q=A. This can be done by going to "Analyze > Display Filter Expressions".
+- Added to the filter is the destination IP of the exfiltrated file.
+- *4024007128269551*